CtripleU/alu-shell/init_files_variables_and_expansions/README.md

 - The script should display the number in base 16, followed by a new line

 ### Task 15 - Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.

+### Task 16 - Write a script that prints every other line from the input, starting with the first line.

+### Task 17 - Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+- WATER is in base water
+- STIR is in base stir.
+- The result should be in base bestchol